PoorMithridates/lancerbattlegroup-briefings/README.md

 **[Live Demo](https://lancer.kuenaimaku.com/)** (No Room for a Wallflower Spoilers)

-Go over mission briefings within the LANCER Universe in style by showing your players a fully animated mission briefing screen, with a Mirrorsmoke Mercenary Company theme.
+Go over mission briefings within the LANCER Universe in style by showing your players a fully animated mission briefing screen, with a Union Navy Space Command theme.

 ## Credits